-On November 17, 2021, the Securities and Exchange Commission adopted final rules requiring public companies and shareholder proponents in contested elections to use universal proxy cards that include all director nominees for election, as well as requiring enhanced disclosure of voting options in all elections.
-The final rules will be effective 60 days after the date of publication in the Federal Register.
-Compliance with the rules related to universal proxy cards will be required for any director election held after Aug.
-31, 2022, regardless of whether the election is contested.
-Companies should understand and make plans to comply with the rule changes prior to the implementation date.
+In November 2021, the Securities and Exchange Commission (“SEC”) adopted final rules requiring public companies and shareholder proponents in contested elections to use universal proxy cards that include all director nominees for election, as well as requiring enhanced disclosure of voting options in all elections.
+The new rules require management and shareholder proponents to provide each other with notice of the names of their nominees, establish a filing deadline and a minimum solicitation requirement for shareholder proponents, and prescribe presentation and formatting requirements for universal proxy cards.

 The rules apply to all non-exempt solicitations for contested elections other than those involving registered investment companies and business development companies.